Jeimer Candelario Player Props: Nationals vs. Cubs

-On Monday, Jeimer Candelario (hitting .154 in his past 10 games) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+On Tuesday, Jeimer Candelario (batting .150 in his past 10 games) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
 First pitch is at 7:05 PM ET.

 Jeimer Candelario Game Info & Props vs. the Cubs